tougshire/wibekwa/README.md

 * git clone [https://github.com/tougshire/wibekwa_base](https://github.com/tougshire/wibekwa_base)
 * git clone [https://github.com/tougshire/wibekwa](https://github.com/tougshire/wibekwa)
 * add "wagtail.contrib.settings" and "wagtail_modeladmin" to your installed apps (for neatness, add them below "wagtail.admin")
-* add "touglates" and "wibekwa" to your installed apps
+* add "touglates", "wibekwa_base", and "wibekwa" to INSTALLED_APPS in settings/base.py
-* add "touglates.context_processors.base_context_settings" to the list of context_processors under TEMPLATES in base.py
+* add "touglates.context_processors.base_context_settings" to the list of context_processors under TEMPLATES in settings/base.py
-* add the following in base.py:
+* add the following in settings/base.py:
     * you can also write your own template base app and use that instead of wibekwa_base

             BASE_CONTEXT_SETTINGS = {